Design Principles

 2021 Federal Executive Order on Customer Experience and Service Delivery

-Our Approach to Inclusive Design
+Our Approach to User-Centered Design

-Equitable access relies on understanding the needs of your audience and designing to meet them.
+Effective access relies on understanding the needs of your audience and designing to meet them.

 Usability research and testing